aetheric-oss/svc-storage/docs/sdd.md

 ### Initialization

-At initialization this service creates a GRPC server for each resource module available.
+At initialization this service creates a GRPC server for each available resource module.
-In addition, it will create a connection to the backend database service (CockroachDB) and allocate internal memory HashMaps for each resource module for local caching purposes.
+In addition, it will create a connection to the backend database service (CockroachDB).

 The GRPC server expects the following environment variables to be set:
 - `DOCKER_PORT_GRPC` (default: `50051`)